brettsmith212/superpromptor/starter-templates/single-feature.md

 ```

 Other rules:
-- DO NOT remove <ai_context> sections.
-These are to provide you additional context about each file.
-- If you create a file, add an <ai_context> comment section at the top of the file.
-- If you update a file make sure its <ai_context> stays up-to-date
 - DO NOT add comments related to your edits
 - DO NOT remove my existing comments

 We may go back and forth a few times.
 If we do, remember to continue to output the entirety of the code in an XML section (if applicable).

-Take all the time you need.

 <superpromptor-file>